jeffreycwitt/pl339/docs/26-regulated-free-speech.md

 What are some of the advantages of this position over the first two?
 Are there certain problems caused by forms of political speech on YouTube that the first two approaches would not be able to address?

 {:.rquestion}
-This third form is the most direct and efficient way to regulate speech?
+This third form is the most direct and efficient way to regulate speech.
 So why not always take this approach?
 What are some of its disadvantages?
 How do we know when it should be used and when it should not?

 </div>